ecampo12/flask-site-ck2/README.md

 navigate to 'localhost:5000' in a web browser to view the site.

-feel free to change and play arounf with it as you please!
+feel free to change and play around with it as you please!